rafaelbco/buildout_improvements/timings_ws_caching/README.rst

 Results
 -------

-The ``experiment.log`` file contains the output of ``experiment.py``.
+The ``output/experiment.log`` file contains the output of ``experiment.py``.
 The times were extracted from the log and put on a `Google Spreadsheet`_, with charts.
-This spreadsheet was exported to other formats for archiving, in the ``spreadsheets`` directory.
+This spreadsheet was exported to other formats for archiving.

 Analysis